 7 Areas of Learning in EYFS

 In EYFS, we focus children’s learning on 7 keys areas; Communication and Language, Literacy, Mathematics, Understanding the World (UW), Physical Development (PD), Personal, Social and Emotional Development (PSED) and Expressive Arts and Design (EAD).
 Every half term, children develop their skills in these areas through a topic.
-This half term, our topic is Growing

 Communication & Language

 In C&L, children will develop their listening and speaking skills through listening to and talking about traditional tales.
 Children will also listen to and sing songs to develop their vocabulary.
 We will continue to help your child extend their vocabulary, through careful questions, role play and help them develop their concentration skills, so that they can listen attentively and respond to question.